Skip to main content

 content: Rorem ipsum dolor sit

-Also note that you must wrap the [Image: desktop.png] syntax in quotes ("[Image: desktop.png]") to ensure that YAML treats it as a string and not an array.
+Note that the [Image: desktop.png] syntax must be wrapped in quotes ("[Image: desktop.png]") to ensure that YAML treats it as a string and not an array.

 Layout blocks